 When to choose Meta Ray-Ban

 - Creator and influencer campaigns.
-First-person POV content from events, activations, or product reveals.
-The glasses remove the phone from the shot and make the footage feel genuinely immersive.
+First-person POV content from events, product reveals, or activations.
+The glasses remove the phone from the shot and make footage feel genuinely immersive.

 - Livestream activations.
 Direct integration with Instagram Live and Facebook Live.
 An athlete, creator, or brand ambassador broadcasts their perspective in real time with no handheld rig.